Skip to content

 toggle_devtools is available when the devtools feature is enabled.
 F12 is the default binding, but you can remap or unbind it in keymap.conf.
 App code can also control the panel directly with ctx.show_devtools(), ctx.hide_devtools(), and ctx.toggle_devtools().

-Clipboard actions are performable: copy/cut only consume when a selection exists, and paste only consumes when the focused widget can accept it.
-Ctrl+C also copies active mouse selections from Input, TextArea, DocumentView, and Terminal even when those widgets are not focusable.
+Clipboard actions are performable: copy/cut only consume when the action can run on a selection, and paste only consumes when the focused widget can accept it.
+Copy shortcuts such as Ctrl+C and Ctrl+Insert also copy active mouse selections from Input, TextArea, DocumentView, and Terminal even when those widgets are not focusable.
+Cut shortcuts such as Ctrl+X cut editable Input/TextArea selections.

 For DocumentView, shared selections (shared_selection_id) copy as one concatenated payload per shared group within the same ScrollView.